-One season in which majority of car and motorcycle accidents take place is the rainy season as the risk factor while driving a car or motorcycle increases to significant levels.
-Controlling the rains is not in our hands but taking good care of your car in the monsoons is surely in our hands.
-Today we will be covering some of the most important Car Care Tips For Monsoon or Rainy Season that will not only help you drive safely but also to keep the car’s condition well throughout the rainy season or Monsoon.
+One season in which majority of car and motorcycle accidents take place is the rainy season as the risk factor while driving a car or motorcycle greatly increases.
+Controlling the rains is not in our hands but taking good care of our car is surely in our hands.
+Today, we will be covering some of the most important car care tips for monsoon or rainy season that will not only help you drive safely but also help keep the car’s condition well throughout the season.

-Also See – Tips to Increase Fuel Efficiency[/box]
+Also See – Tips to Increase Fuel Efficiency

 Most important parts of cars which need special attention during rains include:

 - Wipers And Washer

 Making sure that the tyres are in excellent condition before the monsoons arrive is of utmost importance.
 The tread depth should be good enough or else they are likely to skid over slippery surfaces due to aquaplaning.
 Do check the tyre tread depth.
 Do check the tyre inflation regularly as tyres tend to lose air pressure quite a bit during the rainy season.
 This regular check will not only ensure better driving comfort but good tyre life as well.